slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"A country’s assets reside in the tinkerers, the hobbyists, and the risk-takers."  -- Nassim Taleb [1960]*
 > *"America innovates, China replicates, Europe regulates."  -- Pedro Domingos [1965]*
 > *"Be wary of any word that ends with “ism”.
 More often than not, "ism" at the end of a word suggests the word is related to a frozen system of ideas that forgot the original questioning that gave rise to it, i.e. an ideology.
 Ideologies are the graveyards of ideas."  -- x@rapahelz*
-> *"Do you know how I stopped getting protesters to my event at universities?
-I held them in the morning."  -- Jordan Peterson*
 > *"Europe was created by history.
 America was created by philosophy."  -- Margaret Thatcher*
 > *"Ideologues often become so captivated by an abstract ideal of humanity that they cease to care about actual humans."  -- x@g_s_bhogal*
 > *"If majority of academics vote Democrat, it is not random: they  1) don’t have skin in the game, (others take risks for them) 2) are not productive members of society but want to lecture others on what to do 3) have steady income etc."  -- Nassim Taleb [1960]*